Concept Deep Interview #02|Empathy with Mingei

 thank you

-In my work (product design), I am influenced by one movement.
-It is the Mingei movement advocated by Soetsu Yanagi.
+In my work (product design), I am influenced by one movement: the Mingei movement advocated by Muneyoshi Yanagi.

 Egawa

 Speaking of Soetsu Yanagi, he is the father of Sori Yanagi, a master of product design.
-Sori Yanagi is a famous designer who, like Watari and me, is a must-read for anyone who studies or has studied design.
-Even if you have never heard the name, I think many people have seen cutlery and kitchen tools.
+Sori Yanagi is a famous designer who is always mentioned by students and people who have studied design, such as Watari and me.
+Even if you have not heard the name, I'm sure many of you have seen his cutlery and kitchen tools.

 Watari